acerempel/threedots-ca/bontent/posts/oomancy.md

 description: >
   I recount an egg-related incident that I realized in retrospect was probably a revelation of my fate.
+synopsis: In which I reflect upon the inciting incident in my relationship with oomancy.
 ---

 Yesterday evening we had friends over to our apartment for our weekly